- Tourist locations

 Quite appropriate for a town whose heart beats for opera and drama, offering all year long a rich calendar of events and entertainments in venues such as the brand new House of Music, the Birthplace and museum of Arturo Toscanini, the House of Sound or the Regio Theatre, opened in 1829 by Marie Louise of Austria.

 The surroundings of Parma are scattered with castles built by noble families between the 14th and the 15th century: Bardi Castle, Castle of Torrechiara, Rocca Sanvitale of Fontanellato and Reggia of Colorno to name a few.

-Download the list of Museums and Monuments of Parma.
+Download the of Parma.